seanb113/NotAStarbucks_frontend/README.md

-# Not A Starbucks
+# Local Joe
-Welcome to the Not A Starbucks, an app to search and favorite local DC coffee shops that are not a big national chain.
+Welcome to the Local Joe app, an app to search and favorite local DC coffee shops.

 Available features:
 - **Users can sign up, log in, and save a profile picture**